Red Line service resumes after derailed train leaves hundreds stranded

 One passenger on the train said a window on the train broke, sending shards of glass everywhere and passengers scrambling for safety.

 Video from Sky7 showed hundreds of commuters stranded and waiting for shuttles during the morning and evening commutes while crews worked to restore service.
-The crowds have since dissipated.
+Commuters finding alternate methods to get home said they were left waiting for Ubers and cabs.

 “There was no communication in the train in terms of talking to passengers and saying what to do.
 The passengers got off the trains themselves and they were not told to get off the train.
 The driver was confused walking back and forth on the platform,” Orrison said.